caioariede/caioariede.github.io/content/posts/intercepting-function-calls-in-python-scripts.md

 almost trivial, but extracting dependencies without actually running anything, like `python setup.py install` is hard.

-I could install it in an isolated environment like Docker, than check the installed libraries by doing something like `pip freeze` but I wanted to avoid the hassle of compiling heavy-weight stuff just to know its dependencies.
+I could install it in an isolated environment like Docker, and then check the installed libraries by doing something like `pip freeze` but I wanted to avoid the hassle of compiling heavy-weight stuff just to know its dependencies.